-Isle of Mull workshop, June 8 – 15, 2013
+Isle of Mull tour and workshop, June 10 – 17, 2016

 Other days are spent visiting various locations around the island in search of photographic subjects including up to four species of wild orchids, an ancient oak woodland and coastal habitats rich in lichens, seaside plants and rock pools.

 You will get help in basic camera craft, macro work, bird photography and composition.
 If time permits, we will also cover some basic digital processing.
 There will be indoor sessions, including slide presentations, if the weather prevents us from venturing out at any time.

 The tour starts in Oban and the price is £1350, including all transport, accommodation, boat trips, entrance fees, etc. Breakfast and a packed lunch are included but evening meals, which are taken at various inexpensive pubs and restaurants throughout the island, are not included for practical reasons.
 A willingness to share a room is helpful but not essential and we reserve the right to charge a single supplement depending on the eventual mix of the group.
 We have room for ten participants on this tour and there will be at least two tutors.